napronald/napronald/README.md

 - **SIAM Undergraduate Representative:** Representing undergraduate student interests and promoting mathematics and its applications among students at UC Merced.
 Follow activities on [Instagram](https://www.instagram.com/ucmsiam/).
 - **Learning Assistant:** Providing guidance and support to peers in Calculus, helping to clarify complex concepts and enhance overall academic performance.
 Learn more about the [Learning Assistant Program](https://hhmi-ie.ucmerced.edu/capacity-building-projects/learning-assistant-program).
+- **ACM SIG Data Science Lead:** Creating and leading workshops focused on Data Science, guiding and interacting with students to foster their enthusiasm and skills in the field.
+Follow UC Merced ACM on [Instagram](https://www.instagram.com/ucmacm/).

 </details>